 Quick: think of the perfect cookie.
 Is it soft and chewy, or crisp and crunchy?
 The debate rages on.
 But many will agree, that when it comes to oatmeal cookies, both aspects are key.
 Perfection is a crispy exterior, bottom, and edges, with just a bit of chewiness in the interior when first cooled.

 Best Ever Oatmeal Cookie Recipe

-3 sticks salted butter, softened
+- 3 sticks salted butter, not fully softened

-1 cup granulated sugar
+- 1 cup granulated sugar

-1 cup dark brown sugar (packed)
+- 1 cup dark brown sugar (packed)

-1 extra large egg
+- 1 extra large egg

-2 teaspoons pure vanilla extract
+- 2 teaspoons pure vanilla extract

-1 ¼ cup all-purpose flour
+- 1 ¼ cup all-purpose flour

-1 teaspoon kosher salt
+- 1 teaspoon kosher salt

-1/2 teaspoon cinnamon
+- ½ teaspoon cinnamon

-1/8 teaspoon (just a pinch) ground cloves
+- ⅛ teaspoon (just a pinch) ground cloves

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-3 cups old fashioned rolled oats (not instant)
+- 3 cups old fashioned rolled oats (not instant)

-¾ cup chopped walnuts (optional)
+- ¾ cup chopped walnuts (optional)

 Store in an airtight container.